Gwinnett Place Mall

-Gwinnett Place Mall is a largely vacant shopping mall located in the Pleasant Hill Road corridor of Duluth, Georgia, in the United States.
-Once the leading mall in the region, the mall declined in the face of competition from newer malls nearby such as Mall of Georgia in Buford and Sugarloaf Mills in Lawrenceville.
-It was used as the Starcourt Mall filming location for the third season of Netflix's Stranger Things.
-It is currently owned by Gwinnett County, which has released plans to redevelop the property.
+Gwinnett Place Mall is a defunct shopping mall located in the Pleasant Hill Road corridor of Duluth, Georgia, in the United States.
+Once the leading mall in the region, it declined in the face of competition from newer malls nearby such as Mall of Georgia in Buford and Sugarloaf Mills in Lawrenceville.
+It is owned by Gwinnett County, which released plans to redevelop the property in 2023.

+The establishment was used as the filming location for Starcourt Mall, the main setting of the third season of the Netflix series Stranger Things.

 History

 Construction of Gwinnett Place Mall began on January 21, 1982, and it officially opened its doors on February 1, 1984, with anchor tenants Rich's, Davison's and Sears.
 Mervyn's joined the lineup in 1986, and Davison's transitioned to Macy's (after briefly operating as Davison’s-Macy’s in 1985).
 In 1993, Parisian became a new anchor, leading to the addition of a northwest wing.
 After Mervyn's closed all seven of its Atlanta locations, J. C. Penney took over its space in 1997.
 By 2003, Macy's and Rich's merged to create Rich's-Macy's, a name that remained until 2005 when it was rebranded as Macy's.
-This left the mall with two Macy's locations, prompting the closure of the former Davidson's store, which reopened in 2010 as the first Mega Mart (a Korean Supermarket) in the US.
+This left the mall with two Macy's locations, prompting the closure of the former Davidson's store.
+In 2007, Parisian rebranded as Belk, which eventually closed in 2013.
+In 2010, the first Mega Mart (a Korean supermarket) in the US opened in the former Davidson's anchor space.

-In 2007, Parisian rebranded as Belk, which eventually closed in 2013, marking yet another shift in the mall's history as it faced challenges in maintaining its status as a shopping destination.

 The mall was challenged by the openings of the Mall of Georgia in 1999 and Sugarloaf Mills in 2001, and lost a large part of its customer base.
 The mall also failed to attract any new anchor stores for several years.
 The Gwinnett Place Cinemas just outside the mall closed in late September 2000 as General Cinema began winding down operations in Georgia ahead of its October bankruptcy.
-In 2008, Gwinnett Technical College opened an International Education Center in the mall, where students take foreign language classes.
-The downturn of the mall in throughout the early 2010s led to the mall’s owner, Simon Property Group, losing the mall to foreclosure in 2013, where it was acquired by Moonbeam Capital Investments LLC.
+In 2008, Gwinnett Technical College opened an International Education Center in the mall.

+The downturn of the mall throughout the early 2010s led to the mall’s owner, Simon Property Group, losing the mall to foreclosure in 2013, where it was acquired by Moonbeam Capital Investments LLC.
 JCPenney closed on April 4, 2015, and Beauty Master purchased the former JCPenney building in March 2016.
 Beauty Master opened on August 4, 2016.
+On May 31, 2018, it was announced Sears would shutter as part of a plan to close more stores nationwide.